 Every land occupier, from mid-January to mid-August, must maintain rabbit populations at or below level 4 of the McLean Scale over any part of their land.
 A breach of this rule is an offence under section 154 of the Biosecurity Act 1993.

-Approved programmes may qualify for a subsidy under the HBRC pest control incentive scheme.
+Approved programmes may qualify for a subsidy under the the Regional Council pest control incentive scheme.
 If a landowner does not adhere to the rule or an approved management programme, under the Biosecurity Act 1993 Hawke’s Bay Regional Council may carry out control work and recover those costs from the landowner.

 The RHDV1-K5 was approved for release, and Hawke’s Bay Regional Council was one of the regional councils that made use of this tool to reduce numbers of wild rabbits on farm land.
 The release was in April 2018.